 A white eagle with wings splayed, legs apart, head facing to the left with a golden crown, talons and beak adorning a red shield.

-That is the Polish Eagle and it’s the centrepiece of the Polish coat of arms and Polish crest.
+That is the Polish Eagle, the symbol of the Polish Republic and it’s the centrepiece of the Polish coat of arms and Polish crest.

 A coat of arms is a visual design that depicts the symbolism of a company, country, family name or organization.
 The ancient Greeks and Romans were first to use unique designs on shields to identify different military units during battle.

 Unlike western Europe, Polish heraldry (the art of designing coats of arms) wasn’t pioneered by knights and heads of state.
 It originated in local Slavic communities by mercenaries to show who they were currently working for.

 Nowadays, this eagle coat of arms can be found on everything – from underwear to Christmas baubles, to car seat covers and oven mitts.
 Polish Eagle tattoos are not uncommon.